 Barcelona in December – Christmas in Barcelona

 Like most Western cities in December, Barcelona is wonderfully decorated for Christmas.
-Everywhere in the city center, especially in Plaça Catalunya, there are lots of wonderful festive lights to discover.
+There are many terrific festive lights to discover everywhere in the city center, especially in Plaça Catalunya.

-In addition to gifts and Christmas decorations in the shop windows, a number of Christmas events also ensure a festive mood.
+In addition to gifts and Christmas decorations in the shop windows, several Christmas events also ensure a festive mood.

 My personal favorite place during the Catalan Christmas season is Plaça Reial, near Las Ramblas.
-Here the huge palm trees are decorated with Christmas lights, which creates a wonderfully exotic Christmas atmosphere.
+The giant palm trees are decorated with Christmas lights, creating a wonderfully exotic Christmas atmosphere.

 Unique Christmas traditions in Catalonia